 In regard to M560 (also Y40) positive SNPs, it is determined that it has a common origin some where in Iraq/or Iran (or West to in situ origin of basal R1a clade) with survival age 5-6 K years.
 It is a rare IE clade under Asian Z93 family, and is distinguishable from others in the family which have the abundant L657 (M780) and Z2124 > Z2125 >Z2123 clusters.
 It is dispersed during 1K years after its origin.
 M560 line is found more in South Asia but it is also reported in West Asia such as Iranian Azerbaijan (communication with Dr. P. Underhill, and ref 14, 15).
 It is not definite whether existence of M560 lineage is recently related migration or a long time presence in East U.P.; the brother clades YP294/Z667 exist in North Iraq, East Turkey, and Tuscany-Italy.
 The abundant L657 (M780) line is dominant in South Central Asia, but it is spread out to Near East region, i.e. Iraq, Saudi Arabia, Qatar, Bahrain, UAE, Iran (14,15).
 Its branches both Y7+ and Y6+ are shared greatly by Brahmins in India, and there is good amount is found in Arabia (as high as 10-17%).
 It is also known that many Arabs (i.e. Quraish, Wahab/Rass, Tamimi, among others) from Mecca, Medina, Nejd are R1a1-L657 (Y7+/or Y6+) including the family that is the hereditary holder of the Kaaba key (al Shibi of Banu Shaiba).

-As shown in Figure 3, it may be proposed that both the rare IE-R1a sub-clade i.e. M560 (possibly fraternal YP294 ?) and abundant L657/Y6+ sub-clade, each under Z93-R1a Family, are widespread (4/4 tested) in Iraqis of Eastern U.P, as opposed to the older Neolithic J2 linked to Near East, or the genetic groups native to India.
+As shown in Figure 3, it may be proposed that both the rare IE-R1a sub-clade i.e. M560 (possibly fraternal YP294 ?) and abundant L657/Y6+ sub-clade, each under Z93-R1a Family, are widespread (4/4 tested) in Iraqis of Eastern U.P, as opposed to J1 or older Neolithic J2 linked to Near East.
 Moreover, presence of M560 and L657/Y6+ marked Y-DNA, as descendants of common Iraqi Indian ancestors, is a distinguishable feature.
 To our knowledge the latter feature may be the first example to be seen in a South Asian population, specially in North India, where R1a1 (M198/M17) is dominant paternal haplotype.
-It is probable that M560 and L567-R1a haplogroups carried by Medes, Mitanni, or Persian as ancestors (possibly with Arab ancestors) in the past, with Sunni Islamic faith, actually contributed Y- and autosomal DNA traits to some extent to the Iraqis of Eastern U.P.
+It is probable that M560 and L567-R1a haplogroups carried by Medes, Mitanni, or Persian as ancestors (possibly with Arab J ancestors) in the past, with Sunni Islamic faith, actually contributed Y- and autosomal DNA traits, to some extent, to the Iraqis of Eastern U.P.

 The proposed view implies that common ancestors with the above characteristics, actually migrated from West Asia to Eastern U.P. in agreement within the historical time frame so as to achieve optimal population growth of Iraqi/Indians.
 The primary colony of the latter existed in Ghazipur circa 1330 AD, and the descendants expanded to other areas of Eastern U.P. in large numbers around 1700 AD as a result of population growth in Ghazipur.
 Given these views, there should be minimal Y-DNA (but not autosomal DNA due to Indian origin of Maternal lines) contribution to Iraqi/Indians, from longtime South Asian IE-counterparts/or others, even though it is hard to prove, now, due to lack of written records of TMRCs.